bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 It's like saying what do we do if the 55 nukes go off over Amsterdam?
 You know, what's the can you still go into a hospital without a mask?
 I don't know.
-It's undefined But maybe it should be defined.
+It's undefined.
+But maybe it should be defined.

 Speaker 0: 00:35:59

 I mean, I guess I disagree with you.
-I think it's deviant as long as it's ValorChain.
+I think it's deviant as long as it's a valid chain.
 That's it.

+Speaker 1: 00:36:09

 That's fine.
-Well, then I guess that's the episode, Shors.

-Speaker 1: 00:36:09

-That's

 Speaker 0: 00:36:09

-right.
+Well, then I guess that's the episode, Sjors.
 We've reached the point, we've kept pulling the threads to the point where sort of the disagreement emerges, I think, of the broader discussion.
-Yeah.
 I hope our listeners could follow.
 I think it was maybe a bit messy because it's a complicated topic, but I thought it was kind of interesting.